Top 10 for Best Overall Diversity

 Supporting LGBT equality

-In 2013, we were proud to once again support Lambda Legal and its efforts to achieve full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people, and those with HIV.
+We were proud to once again support Lambda Legal and its efforts to achieve full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people, and those with HIV.
 Our lawyers in Los Angeles and San Francisco provide a variety of pro bono legal services to the organization.
 We also continued our support of Out & Equal, a national non-profit that addresses LGBT issues in the workplace.
 Our San Francisco LGBTA Network works closely with Out & Equal on its annual Mix, Mingle, and Give fundraising event.
 In addition, we continued our strong support of the Human Rights Campaign (HRC) in its effort to advance equal rights for lesbian, gay, bisexual, and transgender individuals.
 Paul Hastings once again was named among the best places to work for LGBT equality, scoring 100% on the HRC’s Corporate Equality Index — which ranks the largest U.S. businesses on their level of LGBT inclusion.

 Helping to make the case for marriage equality